 What’s Changed?

 Before SECURE 2.0, 529 plan account owners or beneficiaries who wanted to withdraw funds for non-qualified education expenses would be forced to make a non-qualified withdrawal.
-A nonqualified withdrawal is subject to income tax and a 10% federal tax penalty on earnings.
+The earnings portion of nonqualified withdrawals is subject to income tax and a 10% federal tax penalty.

 With the new regulations, 529 plan account owners or beneficiaries can roll over 529 funds into a beneficiary-owned Roth IRA tax-free and penalty-free as of January 1, 2024, subject to the limitations described below.
 If you qualify, this can be a great way to help kick start a beneficiary’s retirement savings.